-Do you become a tyrant or give up and let your staff make key decisions?
+Do you become a tyrant or give up and let your staff make critical decisions?

 Opt for continuous improvement to succeed.

-Here is what one client said recently about navigating the terrain to ‘business as usual.’
+One client recently said the following about navigating the terrain to “business as usual.”

 Dear Dr. Sylvia,

-Most importantly, I must admit, I liked the older, hierarchical model of ‘boss tells, and employees respond.’
+Most importantly, I liked the older, hierarchical model of “boss tells, and employees respond.”

 Sadly, for me, it’s not like that anymore.

-For example, I never thought to ask my staff how they feel.
-Now I realize they must have strong (and different) thoughts about returning to work in the office full time.
+For example, I never thought to ask my staff how they felt.
+Now I realize they must have strong (and different) thoughts about returning to work at the office full-time.

 More to the point, I’m not sure how to respond.

 Please don’t ask me what my vision is.
-I have been over this territory for years.
-The vision and mission are strong and positive.
+The concept and mission of my company are solid and positive.
+I have been in this territory for years.

 Does top-down leadership work best?